 Rhonda Gowler Greene is the author of over twenty-five children’s books.
 A former elementary learning disabilities teacher, Rhonda holds a Master’s in Educational Media.
+She currently resides in southeast Michigan.
 Honors her books have received...

 An interview with Rhonda...